hanstdam/node-arduino-gamepad/README.md

 ## Usage

+- Upload the arduino sketch to the arduino board.
+- Navigate to the `node-client` folder in your terminal.
+- Edit [line 5 in `index.js`](https://github.com/hanstdam/node-arduino-gamepad/blob/master/node-client/index.js#L5) to have the correct serial port name.
+- Run `npm install` to install the dependencies
+- Run `node .` to start the program.
+If it outputs `connected`, everything is ready.
+Maybe you need ask linux kindly by running `sudo node .`.

+## Extending

 ### The protocol

 The node program sends commands to the arduino with a simple protocol.
 The messages look something like this: